rak3rman/mark4/content/publications.md

 line code base with games played all over the world, daily.
-Discussed how the game is played, progress/success of project, hosted a live open demo of v2, high-level overview of v1 stack/design choices, the MVC (Model-View-Controller) pattern in action on v1, v1 data schema, v1 websocket architecture (with its pitfalls), high-level overview of v2 stack/design choices, v2 test coverage, v2 data schema, v3 architecture, and v3 cloud implementation, along with a few key takeaways for better application design.
+Discussed how the game is played, progress/success of project, hosted a live open demo of v2, high-level overview of v1 stack/design choices, the MVC (Model-View-Controller) pattern in action on v1, v1 data schema, v1 websocket architecture (with its pitfalls), v1 code dive, high-level overview of v2 stack/design choices, v2 test coverage, v2 data schema, v2 code dive, v3 architecture, and v3 cloud implementation, along with a few key takeaways for better application design.

 ::Bookmark{presentation=true, link="/ec_slidedeck_april_2023.pdf"}